Record-breaking California wildfires surpass 4 million acres

 The unprecedented figure — an area larger than the state of Connecticut — is more than double the previous record for the most land burned in a single year in California.

 “The 4 million mark is unfathomable.
 It boggles the mind, and it takes your breath away,” said Scott McLean, a spokesman for the California Department of Forestry and Fire Protection, known as Cal Fire.
-It is an area that is larger than the state of Connecticut.
 “And that number will grow.”

-Cal Fire said in a statement Sunday that there have been more than 8,200 wildfires since the start of the year that have burned “well over 4 million acres in California” or 6,250 square miles.
-The previous record was set two years ago when wildfires destroyed 1.67 million acres (2,609 square miles).
+So far, in this year’s historic fire season, more than 8,200 California wildfires have killed 31 people and scorched “well over 4 million acres in California” or 6,250 square miles, Cal Fire said Sunday in a statement.
+The blazes have destroyed more than 8,400 buildings.

+The astonishing figure is more than double the 2018 record of 1.67 million burned acres (2,609 square miles) in California.
+All large fire years since Cal Fire started recording figures in 1933 have remained well below the 4 million mark — “until now," the agency said Sunday in a Tweet.

 Despite Sunday's grim milestone, there were signs for optimism.